Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 Step 1: Buy an appropriate harness and leash for your Bengal

-There’s a critical pre-requisite to train your cat to walk on a leash.
+There’s a critical prerequisite to training your cat to walk on a leash.

 And that’s to understand that cats do not walk like dogs.